eoinkelly/notes/databases/postgresql/performance-monitoring.md

 # pg_locks table

-The `pg_locks` table will show you details of what locks are outstanding in the system You can
+The `pg_locks` table will show you details of what locks are outstanding in the system.
+You can

 * filter them by database or table or session
 * figure out which database has the most ungranted locks - this might indicate that this DB is a source of contention among clients